taoensso/telemere/README.md

 Large applications can produce absolute *heaps* of data, not all equally valuable.
 Quickly processing infinite streams of unmanageable junk is an anti-pattern.
 As scale and complexity increase, it becomes more important to **strategically plan** what data to collect, when, in what quantities, and how to manage it.

 Telemere is designed to help with all that.
-It offers [rich data](https://cljdoc.org/d/com.taoensso/telemere/CURRENT/api/taoensso.telemere#help:signal-content) and unmatched [filtering](https://cljdoc.org/d/com.taoensso/telemere/CURRENT/api/taoensso.telemere#help:filters) support - including per-signal and per-handler **sampling** and **rate-limiting**, and zero cost compile-time filtering.
+It offers [rich data](https://cljdoc.org/d/com.taoensso/telemere/CURRENT/api/taoensso.telemere#help:signal-content) and unmatched [filtering](https://cljdoc.org/d/com.taoensso/telemere/CURRENT/api/taoensso.telemere#help:filters) support - including per-signal and per-handler **sampling** and **rate limiting**, and zero cost compile-time filtering.

 Use these to ensure that you're not capturing useless/low-value/high-noise information in production!
 With appropriate planning, Telemere is designed to scale to systems of any size and complexity.